mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 This feels ugly and was no fun.

 Kind of similar is the deployment of a React app into a S3 bucket.
 In SST and AWS CDK you can use the `Bucket` construct and let the framework handle the deployment.
-In Terraform you need to manually deploy the React app to the S3 bucket and then invalidate the CloudFront cache.
+In Terraform, you need to manually deploy the React app to the S3 bucket and then invalidate the CloudFront cache.

 ## Migration